Richard Legh, 3rd Baron Newton: Life

 Newton was educated at Eton and Christ Church, Oxford.
 He was an attaché for the British Embassy at Istanbul then Vienna.
 He served during the First World War with the Lancashire Hussars.
 Later he was Honorary Colonel of the 7th Battalion, The Cheshire Regiment.
 During the Second World War he served at the War Office.

 In 1914, he married Helen Meysey-Thompson (d.
-1958), 2nd daughter of the 1st Baron Knaresborough: they had three sons.
+1958), 2nd daughter of the 1st Baron Knaresborough: they had three sons, including Peter who succeeded to his father's title.
 His wife died in 1958.